How to Setup Razer Tiamat 7.1 v2 for Best Gaming Sound Experience

 Steps to Setup and Configure Razer Tiamat 7.1 v2 Gaming Headphones

 First, you need to ensure that your motherboard supports 7.1 audio.
-Some motherboards that support 5.1 or 7.1 comes with just three audio jacks at the back, which includes a Stereo Output, a Line in and Mic jack.
+Some motherboards that support 5.1 or 7.1 come with just three audio jacks at the back, which include a Stereo Output, a Line in, and a Mic jack.
 Other more expensive motherboards come with either 5 or sometimes 6 Audio jacks.

 three ports motherboard with 7.1 audio for Razer Tiamat